ShawK91/nips_prosthetics_18/README.md

           Code labels
 #################################

-main.py: Core block equipped with a neureovolution learner that generates data --> Data Storage and bootstraps off policies from policy storage
+main.py: Neureovolution learner that generates data --> Data Storage and bootstraps off policies from policy storage

-full_pg.py: Off-policy policy gradient learner that implements (Advantage) DDPG/TD3 with/or without Trust Region constraints and HER
+full_pg.py: Off-policy policy gradient trainer using (Advantage) DDPG/TD3 with/or without Trust Region constraints and HER

 expert_q.py: Expert Agent that uses an ensemble of critics and actors to take expert decisions (simiular to a simple MPC but using critics instead of a model)